Saṁyutta Nikāya 41.5

 “Tena hi, bhante, muhuttaṁ āgamehi yāvassa atthaṁ pekkhāmī”ti.

-“Well then, sir, please wait a moment while I consider the meaning of this.”
+“Well then, sir, please wait a while while I consider the meaning of this.”

 Atha kho citto gahapati muhuttaṁ tuṇhī hutvā āyasmantaṁ kāmabhuṁ etadavoca:

-Then after a short silence Citta said to Kāmabhū:
+Then after staying silent for a while, Citta said to Kāmabhū:

 “‘Nelaṅgan’ti kho, bhante, sīlānametaṁ adhivacanaṁ.